GrammaticalFramework/gf-core/src/runtime/c/doc/transactions.md

            -- do all updates here
   print (functionType gr2 "f")
 ```
 Here `modifyPGF` allows us to do updates but the updates are performed on a freshly created clone of the grammar `gr`.
 The original grammar is never ever modified.
 After the changes the variable `gr2` is a reference to the new revision.
-While the transaction is in progress we cannot see from the currently changing revision, and therefore all read-only operations can remain pure.
-Only after the transaction is complete then we get to use `gr2` which would not change anymore.
+While the transaction is in progress we cannot see the currently changing revision, and therefore all read-only operations can remain pure.
+Only after the transaction is complete do we get to use `gr2`, which will not change anymore.

 Note also that above `functionType` is used with its usual pure type:
 ```Haskell